natebutcherbox/mcp-assistant-azure-prototype/readme.md

 npx -y @modelcontextprotocol/server-filesystem ~/mcp_files

 ### Run the Assistant
-MCP_PROMPT="Create a 30-minute meeting with nhaines888@gmail.com today at 1pm.
-Then write a file at ~/mcp_files/summary.txt that says: Meeting was created successfully." python main.py
+MCP_PROMPT="Create a 30-minute meeting with [emails] today at 1pm and name the meeting Quick Sync.
+Then write a file called summary.txt that says: Meeting was created successfully."  python main.py

 Note: Make sure to use a file path that's within the allowed directory (~/mcp_files).